quentinglorieux/LeishMan/nuxt-app/public/data/publications/Genomic-and-epidemiological-evidence-for-the-emergence-of-a-L.-infantumL.-donovani-hybrid-with-unusual-epidemiology-in-northern-Italy.md

 ---
-title: Genomic and epidemiological evidence for the emergence of a L. infantumL. donovani hybrid with unusual epidemiology in northern Italy
+title: "Genomic and epidemiological evidence for the emergence of a L. infantumL. donovani hybrid with unusual epidemiology in northern Italy"
 authors: "F. Bruno"
 journal: "Mbio"
 year: 2024